 How to correctly pronounce my name

-It has come to my attention that I that folks are a bit confused when it comes to my name.
-It's German.
+My last name is German.
 People always mispronounce it.
-I'm used to that, but now it's come to a point where people are placing bets on who is right.
-So, I'll let you all in on the secret.
-(That way, anyone who actually reads this will have an edge.
-I love cheating this way. ;-)) My first name is pronounced "Steena."
+I'm used to that, but now it's come to a point where bets are being placed re: who is right.
+So, I'll let you in on the secret, Dear Reader.
+My first name is pronounced "Steena."
 Think of it as Tina with an extra-added S. My last name is pronounced "Lite" like the beer.
-And there you are.
 Go forth and win that bet!

 NPR says that Cold Iron is "...an impressively character-driven doorstop with which to launch a new series.
 I look forward to the next."